stuartherbert/putting-ansible-to-work/why-ansible.md

 [Ansible](http://ansibleworks.com) is a _provisioning tool_: you use it to install software onto computers in an automated way.

 If we count the venerable [CFengine](http://cfengine.com) as a 1st generation provisioning tool, and both [Chef](http://getchef.com) & [Puppet](http://puppetlabs.com) as rival (and very successful) 2nd generation provisioning tools, then Ansible would count as one of the 3rd generation provisioning tools.
+All of these tools borrow ideas from each other, and are worth considering before making a final choice.

-It's too early to say whether 3rd generation provisioning tools will replace older tools.
-Ansible has already found a sweet spot.
+Thanks to its simplicity and no-infrastructure demands, Ansible has already found a sweet spot amongst developers who are looking for an automated provisioning tool.
+That's the constituency that I belong to, and who this book is for.

 ## Why Ansible?